gopaldhanokar22/Microcontroller_8051/README.md

 ____________________________________________________________________________________________________________________________________________________________________________

-9. Title: DHT11 Temperature and Humidity Sensor Interfacing with MCU
+9. Title: DHT11 Temperature and Humidity Sensor Interfacing with AT89C52

 Objective:
-Write an Embedded C program to interface a DHT11 Temperature and Humidity Sensor with the MCU that performs the following tasks:
+Write an Embedded C program to interface a DHT11 Temperature and Humidity Sensor with the AT89C52 that performs the following tasks:

 Read temperature and humidity data from the DHT11 sensor.
 Display the sensor readings on an LCD display.